simojenki/bonob/README.md

 ## A note on transcoding

 tldr; Transcoding to mp3/m4a is not supported as sonos devices will not play the track.
-Transcoding to flac works however, use BNB_SUBSONIC_CUSTOM_CLIENTS=audio/flac if you want to transcode flac->flac ie. to downsample HD flacs (see below).
+However transcoding to flac does work, use BNB_SUBSONIC_CUSTOM_CLIENTS=audio/flac if you want to transcode flac->flac ie. to downsample HD flacs (see below).

 Sonos devices are very particular about how audio streams are presented to them, see [streaming basics](https://developer.sonos.com/build/content-service-add-features/streaming-basics/).
 When using transcoding both Navidrome and Gonic report no 'content-length', nor do they support range queries, this will cause the sonos device to fail to play the track.

-## Cusomisation

 ### Audio File type specific transcoding options within Subsonic